care

 Each of us has a Story worth knowing.

 Our life stories are full of triumphs and tragedies, and everything in between.
 Our stories are meant for great care.
-We are meant to have compassionate witnesses at every moment of our joy, heartache, or shame.
-The presence of another contending on our behalf changes us.
-Our own presence kindly contending for our own heart changes us.
-Kindness changes us.
+We are meant to have compassionate witnesses in every moment of our humanity: our joy, heartache, shame, and more.

-The beauty of our bodies is that we can apply kindness retroactively, and be healed.
+The beauty of our bodies is that we can apply kindness retroactively in our stories and be healed.
+Clarissa Pinkola Estés writes the following about our good bodies:

-Suffering stays with us if we are not tended to well at the time of our pain.
+Our suffering stays with us—lodged in our bodies—if we are not tended to well at the time of our pain.
 Traumatic suffering creates fragmentation in us: we feel disconnected from others and even ourselves.
-Neuroscience tells us that trauma quite literally changes our brains; part of us shuts down to survive.
-Unless we receive the help we need, we can get stuck in those defences that later, ending up hurting us more than helping us.
+Neuroscience tells us that trauma quite literally changes our brains; parts of us shut down to survive.
+Unless we receive the help we need, we inherit solitary defences that help us survive the moment, yet in the long-term, these protective measures end up hurting us and those we love.
+They keep us from what we most need to heal.

-When we tell our stories with presence, honour, and kindness, we have the opportunity to healthily integrate memories from even years ago.
-Our bodies make sense of what was incomprehensible, and our brains mend themselves.
+When we tell our stories in communities with presence, honour, and kindness, we have the opportunity to healthily integrate memories from even years ago.
+Our bodies make sense of what was incomprehensible, our brains mend themselves, our souls resurrect.
 We can reconnect—and come back to life.

 We are meant to live at peace, fully alive.